victorpanitz/ShepherdScroll/README.md

 ### Ready to rock?
-##### Firstly you'd need an array of BaseAnimatedViewControllers.
+##### Firstly you'd need an array of UIViewController which implements Animatable protocol.
 Wtsheep is that?
 > ##### Take it easy ma'friend.
-##### Create a standard UIViewController, import ShepherdScroll to that and change the UIViewController's inheritance to BaseAnimationViewController.
+##### Create a standard UIViewController, import ShepherdScroll and inherit Animatable protocol to the UIViewController.
 ```
 import UIKit
 import ShepherdScroll
-class SheepAViewController: BaseAnimatedViewController {
+class SheepAViewController: UIViewController, Animatable {
 ```
-##### Using a BaseAnimatedViewController you'll be able to control your own animation as you want!
+##### Using Animatable you'll be able to control your own animation as you want!
 Exactly!
 Shepherd Scroll doesn't know what the view controller's content is, giving you the freedom to create animations, parallax and much more on your way.

-##### To do that, override the method animated() where you'll receive a value between 0 and 1.
+##### To do that, call the method animate() where you'll receive a value between 0 and 1.
 See this value as a timeline from 0% to 100% of the animation.
 With this value you'll get nice results during the scroll (no matter what direction you scroll).

 > ### Use your imagination to do whatever you want with this percentage like translate images, views, animate graphs, change alpha's and much more.